We are doing science for policy

 SYMBOL simulates potential crises in the banking sector under various assumptions, and allows assessing the cumulative effects of different regulatory measures (e.g. higher capital requirements, strengthened deposit insurance, and introduction of resolution funds) and their most effective combinations.

-Moreover SYMBOL has been used by to investigate the impact of banking crises on public finance sustainability in two dedicated studies: the 2011 Commission annual report on public finances in the economic and monetary union (EMU); and the 2012 Sustainability Report, which investigates the ability of Governments to finance their current debts and expected expenditures.
+Moreover SYMBOL has been used by to investigate the impact of banking crises on public finance in studies dedicated to sustainability of public finances: starting from the 2011 Commission annual report on public finances in the economic and monetary union (EMU); regularly updating the results in the latest Sustainability Monitor Reports (e.g. 2016 and 2017 editions), which investigate the ability of Governments to finance their current debts and expected expenditures.

-The JRC is also working in the field of insurance and pension funds and is conducting exploratory research on modeling the links between sovereigns and banks, contagion channels spreading risks in the financial sectors, and on assessing how taxation policies may affect banking sector risks.
+The JRC is also providing scientific support to the Commission on Fintech and Sustainable and Green Finance, as well as conducting research on modelling the links between sovereigns and banks, contagion channels spreading risks in the financial sectors, and on assessing how taxation policies may affect banking sector risks.